malramsay64/phd-thesis/03_Dynamics/results.md

 ](../Projects/Dynamics/figures/structural_relaxation.pdf){width=80% #fig:structural_relaxation}

-The shape of @fig:structural_relaxation has many of the same features as @fig:isf_relaxation, the reversal of relaxations at \num{10e4} timesteps, the exponential relaxation.
+The shape of @fig:structural_relaxation has many of the same features as @fig:scattering_function, the reversal of relaxations at \num{10e4} timesteps, the exponential relaxation.
-The large difference between the two types of relaxation is that the two step relaxation process is much more noticeable @fig:isf_relaxation.
+The large difference between the two types of relaxation is that the two step relaxation process is much more noticeable @fig:scattering_function.

 ## Diffusion